Birth of John Sloan

 After getting married in 1901, Sloan and his wife moved to New York City in 1904.
 These early years in New York saw the creation of some of his greatest art, but he failed to sell many paintings.
 To supplement his income, he worked as a freelancer for The Philadelphia Press.
 Sloan also provided illustrations for books and journals.

 In 1908, Sloan took part in a major exhibition at the Macbeth Galleries.
 He and the other seven artists became known as The Eight.
 Sloan then took the exhibition on the road, speaking about the value of less academic approaches to art and the new types of subject matter it could include.

 In 1910, Sloan became involved with the Socialist Party and served as the art editor of The Masses.
-He provided that and other magazines with anti-war and anti-capitalist drawings.
+He provided that magazine and others with anti-war and anti-capitalist drawings.
 Sloan eventually left the magazine over a dispute with the other editors.
 In 1913, he created a 200-foot backdrop for the Paterson Strike Pageant, a performance piece for the striking silk mill workers of Paterson, New Jersey.

 Also in 1913, Sloan took part in the famed Armory Show.
 He was a part of the organizing committee and exhibited two paintings and five etchings.
 Sloan was strongly influenced by the modernist European works he saw at the show and he soon began to move away from the realist urban art he’d produced for the last 10 years.
 He started painting plain air landscapes influenced by Vincent Van Gogh and Fauvism.

 In 1914, Sloan began teaching at the Art Students League, where he would remain for 18 years.
 Sloan had only sold a handful of paintings up to this time and told his students “I have nothing to teach you that will help you make a living.”
 He discouraged trying to make a living off of art but encouraged his students to find joy in the creative process.